 Depending on the volcanic activity, volcanoes are divided into 3 types, Active volcanoes, Dormant volcanoes and Extinct or Dead volcanoes.

-is connected to the Magma chamber.
+intact and it is connected to the Magma chamber.
 Crater is not occupied by any lake.
 The hot gases evaporate the rain water.
-On a regular basis the water vapour and gases
+On a regular basis the water

 - Extinct or Dead Volcanoes - There is no history of recent volcanism here and no chances of eruption in future.
 If the crater is not connected to the Magma